-With our Element.ioP2, and WordPress communication stack, we cover the three levels, three speeds, and three archetypal spaces of communication, collaboration, and sociality.
+With our team chat, internal websites, and public website, we have a communication stack that covers the three levels, three speeds, and three archetypal spaces of communication, collaboration, and sociality.

 Three Levels: Conversation, Discussion, Publication